Alsafy01/Full-Subtractor-Circuit/README.md

 having the DBX numbers of any iteration we can get all the info needed about that operation and the operation before it and the borrow sent to the next one

 ###  Last DBX
-after the loop successfully finishs we have the last DBX number and as we discussed a DBX number of a specific iteration can gives you info about it's operation it can also tell more about the operation before it <ines>which garentie convertabilty </ines>and having the last borrow out it decides which number is larger.
+after the loop successfully finishs we have the last DBX number and as we discussed a DBX number of a specific iteration can gives you info about it's operation it can also tell more about the operation before it <ins> which guarantees convertibility </ins>and having the last borrow out it decides which number is larger.